 Virtual Meetings and Presentations

-While VR meetings may not be prevalent for a few more years, VR is already changing the way that ideas and data can be presented in workplace presentations.
+While VR meetings may not be prevalent for a few more years, Virtual Reality is already changing the way that ideas and data can be presented in workplace presentations.
 By literally adding a new dimension to presentations, as well as interactivity, VR increases engagement and gives tactility to concepts that are more abstract and difficult to express.
 Additionally, it makes the presentation more personal by making the viewer feel that they are a part of it.
 Best of all, creating a VR presentation can be just as easy as creating a Powerpoint given the user-friendly, drag-and-drop function that exists today.
+Check this site to learn more about Virtual Reality presentations.